Skip to main content

 AI travel assistant response

-The application needs to be configured to a backend LLM (e.g., Azure OpenAI), but the connection settings are not configured.
+The application needs to be configured to a back-end LLM (for example, Azure OpenAI), but the connection settings are not configured.
 We can fix this by adding configuration to the application using the AKS Service Connector!

 Integrating apps with Azure services

 AKS Service Connector streamlines connecting applications to Azure resources like Azure OpenAI by automating the configuration of Workload Identity.
-This feature allows you to assign identities to pods, enabling them to authenticate with Microsoft Entra ID and access Azure services securely without passwords.
+It assigns identities to pods, enabling them to authenticate with Microsoft Entra ID and access Azure services securely without passwords.
 For a deeper understanding, check out the Workload Identity overview.

 tip

 Workload Identity is the recommended way to authenticate with Azure services from your applications running on AKS.
 It is more secure than using service principals and does not require you to manage credentials in your application.
-To read more about the implementation of Workload Identity for Kubernetes, see this doc.
+To read more about the implementation of Workload Identity for Kubernetes, see the Azure Workload Identity documentation.

 Application configuration

-Click on the YAML tab, then in the YAML editor, add the following configuration to the end of the file, then click Review + save.
+Select the YAML tab, then in the YAML editor, add the following configuration to the end of the file, then select Review + save.

 data: